 Bandits and Murals at Orgosolo in Sardinia

 Murales at Orgosolo in Sardinia

-I got the impression that the village is keen to move on from it’s violent history.
+I got the impression that the village is keen to move on from its violent history.
 Nevertheless there is clearly a tradition of political protest which is expressed in many of the murals, on themes such as war, poverty and hunger.

+Bandits and Murals at Orgosolo in Sardinia